jadzeidan/user-guides/bitbox02/Troubleshooting/usb_connection.md

 ---

 If the BitBoxApp on your computer does not detect your BitBox, please try the following:
-1. Plug your BitBox in without an adapter or cable if possible.
+1. Plug your BitBox in without an adapter or cable if possible.*
 2. Try using a different USB port.
-3. Try using a different computer.
+3. Try using a different computer or an android phone.

+\* The goal is to find out if the adapter is defect or the BitBox itself.

 ## To check if your computer detects the BitBox at all: